|#167: X-Ways Forensics,

 This mailing is to announce the release of

-another notable update with many notable improvements, v19.6.
+another update with important improvements, v20.4.
+The release

 Please be reminded that if you are interested in receiving information about